Starigrad, Zadar County

+Starigrad is a municipality in the Zadar County in Croatia.

 History

-Argyruntum was on a 3.4 acre, now silted, island in the area east of the port.
+The Roman settlement of Argyruntum was on a 3.4 acre, now silted, island in the area east of the port.
 Emperor Tiberius erected protective walls and towers.
 Findings from about four hundred tombs are an evidence of great prosperity and trade relations in the Mediterranean.
 The oldest relic in the vicinity of Starigrad is the St. George Chapel in Rovanjska and St. Peter's Chapel in Starigrad from the ninth or tenth century.
-Mediaeval traces are the castles "Večka kula" (old names were: Vega, Vegium (not to be confused with Vegium (Karlobag).) and Wezuliae), which was the mediaeval Harbormasters' office, on a peninsula east of Starigrad and the "Paklarić" on the prehistoric ruins of the entrance to the Velika Paklenica.
+Many mediaeval ruins are present in the area, such as the Večka tower, which was the mediaeval Harbormasters' office, located on a peninsula east of Starigrad, and the fortress of Paklarić, which stands on the site of an ancient fort, on the eastern side of the entrance to the Velika Paklenica canyon.

+Population

+In 2021, the municipality had 1,697 residents in the following 3 settlements: